czzarr/czzarr.github.com/source/_posts/2012-04-20-twitter-shatters-barriers-to-eexperts.markdown

 ## No Social Pressure or Awkwardness

 The Twitter feed moves so swiftly that conversations are extremely ephemeral.
-And that is I think key to enabling these kind of improbable conversations.
+I think this is key to enabling these kind of improbable conversations.
 The fact that it moves so quickly reduces the social
 pressure: few people will see it, it will not mark your Twitter profile for a long time, and nobody will assume that the two people conversing